 We actually attempted to make a low-fat version, using peanut butter powder, and while they tasted okay, they just weren’t what we were looking for.
-Gotta stick to tradition when it comes to making holiday treats!
+Gotta stick to tradition when it comes to making Easter treats!

 We didn’t fill the egg-shaped openings completely with the peanut butter mixture.
-We used about a tablespoon of the mixture for each egg, and then I put the tray into the freezer so that the filling would be firm enough to dip into melted chocolate.
+We used about a tablespoon of the mixture for each egg and pressed it into the egg cavity.

 The eggs were way too plain.
 Don’t you agree?
 So, we melted some candy coating and added colorful candy stripes to the eggs.

-How to Make Homemade Chocolate Covered Peanut Butter Eggs
+Homemade Chocolate Covered Peanut Butter Eggs

-- 1 cup natural peanut butter
+- 1 cup creamy peanut butter

 - 1 cup powdered sugar